 The NBOME mission is to protect the public by providing the means to assess competencies for osteopathic medicine and related health care professions.
 Central to this mission, we are committed to consistently assuring that any and all products and services offered are of the highest quality and integrity.
-Further, we continually seek to improve our products and services to serve the needs of the osteopathic profession and the public.
-To this end, the NBOME Standards for Quality Assurance were developed and adopted by the NBOME Board of Directors in 2006 to provide a uniform measure of quality in all that we do.
-The Standards were revised in 2015, following the 2014 revision of the Standards for Educational and Psychological Testing, published by the American Educational Research Association, the American Psychological Association, and the National Council on Measurement in Education and continue to serve as a benchmark for excellence for all NBOME products and services.
-While the Standards for Educational and Psychological Testing are comparable, they differ in areas that reflect the specific nature of NBOME products and services.
+Further, we continually seek to improve our products and services to serve the needs of the osteopathic medical profession and the public.
+To this end, the NBOME Standards for Quality Assurance were developed and adopted by the NBOME Board of Directors in 2006 to provide a uniform measure of quality for the COMLEX-USA licensure examination program.

+The Standards were revised in 2015, following the 2014 revision of the Standards for Educational and Psychological Testing, published by the American Educational Research Association, the American Psychological Association, and the National Council on Measurement in Education, and updated again in 2018.
+They continue to serve as a benchmark for excellence for the COMLEX-USA licensure examination series.
+While the Standards for Educational and Psychological Testing are comparable, they differ in areas that reflect the specific nature of high-stakes assessment for osteopathic medical licensure.

-The NBOME Standards for Quality Assurance are used by NBOME staff on a daily basis and successful implementation is checked through a rigorous and comprehensive audit program to ensure that the COMLEX-USA licensure examination series is a fair and reliable assessment.
-To the extent possible, NBOME's Standards guide the quality and integrity of all NBOME products and services.
+The NBOME Standards for Quality Assurance are designed specifically for the COMLEX-USA licensure program and serve as a benchmark for excellence.
+They are used by NBOME staff on a daily basis and successful implementation is checked through a rigorous and comprehensive audit program to ensure that the COMLEX-USA licensure examination series is a fair and reliable assessment.
+To the extent possible, NBOME's Standards and principles herein may apply and guide the quality and integrity of other NBOME assessments and client examination programs and services.

 Although no set of guidelines can encompass all parameters of quality, the NBOME Standards for Quality Assurance serve to assist the staff and the Board in rendering a judgment as to whether or not the expectations of quality are met.
 In the event that these standards applied to COMLEX-USA as intended are not met, a methodical analysis is required to remediate any deficiencies.
-When performing audits, these guidelines offer assistance in assuring the continual quality of NBOME products and services.
+When performing audits, these guidelines offer assistance in assuring the continual quality of COMLEX-USA.
 The Standards and Assurances Committee is permitted room for professional judgment in ultimately deciding the quality of what is done at the NBOME.
 That judgment resides ultimately with, the NBOME Board of Directors, which provides oversight of the audit program and determines the most appropriate use of these guidelines.

-The NBOME Standards for Quality Assurance are periodically reviewed and modified to meet the changing demands for quality in current and future products and services offered by the NBOME.
+The NBOME Standards for Quality Assurance are periodically reviewed and modified to meet the changing demands for quality in assessment and the primary and secondary uses of COMLEX-USA and other NBOME products and services.